chesstastic-org/monster-chess/README.md

 <div align = "center">
-<h1>monster_chess</h1>
+<h1>monster-chess</h1>
 </div>

 ## Overview

-`monster_chess` is a fairy chess move generation library written in Rust.
+`monster-chess` is a fairy chess move generation library written in Rust.
 It was created as part of the Chesstastic project (which aims to allow for users to easily create chess variants, play against others in those chess variants and analyze games of said variants), or more specifically, the [Ampersand](https://github.com/chesstastic-org/Ampersand) chess engine.
 The library is meant to handle move generation and move validation logic that happens in chess variants and chess-adjacent games.

 ### Compatibility

-When we say that we're compatible with a given game, that doesn't mean we'll necessarily be providing out-of-the-box support for it, but that the game will be implementable given the framework that `monster_chess` provides.
+When we say that we're compatible with a given game, that doesn't mean we'll necessarily be providing out-of-the-box support for it, but that the game will be implementable given the framework that `monster-chess` provides.

 Types of games that we're aiming to be compatible with:
 - [Chess](https://en.wikipedia.org/wiki/Chess)